LispCookbook/cl-cookbook/hashes.md

 Also rather fast (we only needed one re-size) but much more consing because almost the whole hash table (minus 65 initial elements) had to be built during the loop.

-Note that you can also specify the `REHASH-THRESHOLD` while creating a new hash table.
-One final remark: Your implementation is allowed to _completely ignore_ the values provided for `REHASH-SIZE` and `REHASH-THRESHOLD`...
+Note that you can also specify the `rehash-threshold` while creating a new hash table.
+One final remark: Your implementation is allowed to _completely ignore_ the values provided for `rehash-size` and `rehash-threshold`...